Neha Uberoi: Tennis career

 Uberoi began her 2005 season at the Gold Coast Open in January, failing to win her first match against Liu Nannan.
 In February, at the Abierto Mexicano Telcel, she won against Edina Gallovits and Ruxandra Dragomir, but couldn't win in the qualifying competition against Julie Ditty.
 She participated in the Miami Masters' main draw for the first time as a wildcard, losing to Galina Voskoboeva.
 She also couldn't qualify for the Bausch & Lomb Championships and the Family Circle Cup, and had mixed results on the rest of the clay court season (in ITF tournaments).
 After playing in numerous ITF events, she played a handful of tournaments at the North American hard court swing.
 She managed to reach the qualifying finals of both the Cincinnati Masters and the Bank of the West Classic, but couldn't advance to the main draw.
 With opening losses at both the JPMorgan Chase Open and Canadian Open, she went into the 2005 US Open.
 She had a strong win against Shiho Hisamatsu in the qualifying round one, but was defeated by Jennifer Hopkins after that.
 For the rest of the season, she only won one match across four WTA tournaments, losing early in the Sunfeast Open, the Guangzhou Open, the Tashkent Open, and the Hasselt Open.
 Neha did have a successful year in doubles, reaching two WTA finals partnering sister Shikha.

 The Copa Colsanitas was her first WTA tournament of the 2006 season she played in.
-She had three wins over Carla Tiene, Estefania Craciún, and Tina Schiechtl, but fell to Sara Errani in the main draw.
+She had three wins over Carla Tiene, Estefanía Craciún, and Tina Schiechtl, but fell to Sara Errani in the main draw.
 Later, in March 2006, she also qualified for the Qatar Open, where she also lost in round one (to Marion Bartoli).
 She did advance to the second main round of the Family Circle Cup as a wildcard, where she beat Lisa Raymond.
 Although she fell in the qualifying of the Grand Prix de SAR La Princesse Lalla Meryem during the clay court swing, she entered as a lucky loser, where she managed to win a match against Selima Sfar.
 After competing in many WTA and ITF tournaments, she would play a WTA main draw at the 2006 Canadian Open, where she was defeated by Cara Black.
 She would go on to lose at the US Open as well.
 In doubles, Neha reached two ITF finals (in Troy, Alabama, and Augusta, Georgia) in October 2006, both with Chanelle Scheepers; the pair lost both of the finals.